 The Tribute Golf Club predates its neighbour Old American by a decade and established Tripp Davis's reputation for links-inspired design in North Texas.
-Opened in 2000 on the banks of Lake Lewisville in The Colony, the course takes its name literally.
-Each hole references a famous links hole from Scotland and Ireland, adapting the strategic principles of those originals to the lakeside terrain north of Dallas.
+Opened in 2000 on the banks of Lake Lewisville in The Colony, the course takes its name literally; each hole references a famous links hole from Scotland and Ireland, adapting the strategic principles to the lakeside terrain north of Dallas.
 The concept could easily have produced something gimmicky.
 It did not.
 Davis translated the ideas rather than copying the shapes, and the result is a course with genuine links character on a site that shares none of the coastal geography of its inspirations.

-The Tribute shares a booking platform and management structure with Old American, and the two courses are located within minutes of each other in The Colony.
-Playing both in a single day or across consecutive days provides a natural comparison: The Tribute as the more accessible, more overtly links-inspired layout, and Old American as the more demanding, more architecturally refined course.
-The pairing works because the courses complement rather than duplicate each other.
-The Colony itself sits roughly 25 minutes south of Frisco, making both courses practical additions to a PGA Frisco-anchored itinerary without excessive driving.
+The Tribute shares booking and management with Old American, and the two courses sit minutes apart in The Colony.
+Playing both across a day or consecutive days makes a natural comparison: The Tribute as the more accessible, more overtly links-inspired layout, and Old American as the more demanding, more refined course.
+The Colony sits roughly 25 minutes south of Frisco, making both practical additions to a PGA Frisco itinerary.
+Pair with Cowboys Golf Club, Texas Rangers Golf Club, Tangle Ridge, or Fields Ranch East.
+Book direct through the course.

 The only NFL-branded golf course in the country, a Jeff Brauer design in Grapevine where the all-inclusive green fee covers cart, range, and on-course food.